-Parents in the most need are offered a pre-paid card to help them buy vitamins and healthy food for their children.
+Parents in the most need can apply for a pre-paid card to help them buy vitamins and healthy food for their children.

 There is nothing more important than giving your children a good start in life and that includes the right diet and other early health needs.